 Welding fume isn’t something you want to disregard.
 We’ve all had that co-worker that sniffs and sneezes a lot.
 Is it allergies, or is it Welding Fume?
 Welding fume is an invisible hazard that can have serious long-term health effects.
-It can cause coughing, upset stomach, sore throat, tiredness, and be detrimental to your respiratory system.
+It can cause coughing, upset stomach, sore throat, and tiredness, and be detrimental to your respiratory system.
 Welding fume can be produced by any metal-on-metal grinding, chipping, or buffing process.
 In the construction industry, it’s usually produced by grinding, chipping, or sanding.
 Welding fume is not the nasty haze or cloud of smoke you might expect.

 Understanding What Welding Fume Is

 Welding fume is a generic term used to describe a specific set of airborne contaminants that result from welding or cutting processes.
-These airborne contaminants can cause a variety of health problems such as eye, skin, throat, lung irritation, and respiratory, neurological, and reproductive issues.
+These airborne contaminants can cause a variety of health problems such as eye, skin, throat, and lung irritation, and respiratory, neurological, and reproductive issues.

 Welding is a process in which two pieces of metal are joined together by a filler metal into a single piece of metal.
 During the process, the metal is heated to a molten state, and then a filler metal is introduced.
 The filler metal is forced to flow around the molten metal, filling the gaps, and then the process is stopped.
 The filler metal and the molten metal cool together, and they form a joint between the two pieces of metal.
 The joint must be strong enough to support the weight of any object that will be placed on top of it.
 And that is why it is important to know welding fume.